What is a (Material) Safety Data Sheet?

 Is an online SDS considered to be sufficiently accessible?

 Online SDS are considered ‘accessible’ if employees have ready-access to these stored documents, however it is strongly recommended that printed hard copies are made available and kept where they can be found quickly in the event of an accident or emergency.
 It is recommended that a folder is kept clearly marked and with Safety Data Sheets stored alphabetically by trade name.
-High visibility MSDS folders are available from Pest Genie.
+High visibility SDS folders are available from Pest Genie.

 Do SDS show information for non-active constituents in the formulation?